ymlasu/para-atm/README.md

 ## Documentation

+The latest version of the documentation is available at [https://para-atm.readthedocs.io/en/latest/index.html](https://para-atm.readthedocs.io/en/latest/index.html).
 The documentation is written using [Sphinx](https://www.sphinx-doc.org).
-It is not yet hosted online.
-In the meantime, the HTML documentation can be created locally using these steps:
+Use the following steps to build the documentation locally:
 - Install sphinx (`sudo apt install python3-sphinx` on Ubuntu Linux)
 - From the `docs` directory, run `make html`
 - Open `_build/html/index.html` in a web browser